RudjiGames/rprof/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/4xnlbyty1i4mjrpq?svg=true)](https://ci.appveyor.com/project/milostosic/rprof)
 [![License](https://img.shields.io/badge/license-BSD--2%20clause-blue.svg)](https://github.com/milostosic/rprof/blob/master/LICENSE)

-**rprof** is a scope based CPU profiling library with [ImGui](https://github.com/ocornut/imgui) visulization and browser profile inspector.

 About
 ======

+**rprof** is a scope based CPU profiling library with [ImGui](https://github.com/ocornut/imgui) visulization and browser profile inspector.
+The core concept is a time threshold, which can be used to easily catch functions or entire frames that exceed certain time value.
+By doing this, optimization can focus initially on frames and functions that are only occasionally slow and iteratively progress towards more consistent performance.

+Profiler always runs when used, but will display only those frames that exceed given threshold.
+Default value of 0 means to display every frame.
+Level value refers to hierachical scope depth where value of 0 represents an entire frame.

 ![In game screenshot](https://github.com/milostosic/rprof/blob/master/img/rprof_vis.jpg)